 For a more sustained approach, feed your Monstera with Scotts Osmocote Controlled-Release Fertiliser for Indoor Plants.
 The controlled release technology feeds your plant for up to 6 months, releasing nutrients and trace elements only when the plant needs them.
 Scotts Osmocote Controlled-Release Fertiliser for Indoor Plants is also boosted with Nitrogen for greener foliage and stronger plant growth.

-Monstera don’t need to be repotted routinely.
-However, if you wish for them to reach full maturity, repot them into a larger pot to allow them to grow or repot tired looking plants with fresh potting mix to maintain overall health and vigour.
+Because Monstera are vigorous growers they will benefit from being repotted from time to time to prevent them getting rootbound and out growing their pots.
+Repot them into a larger pot to allow them to grow or repot tired looking plants with fresh potting mix to maintain overall health and vigour.